palantir/dialogue/README.md

 ## Blocking or async

-Of the two generated interfaces `FooServiceBlocking` and `FooServiceAync`, the blocking version is usually appropriate for 98% of use-cases, and results in much simpler control flow and error-handling.
+Of the two generated interfaces `FooServiceBlocking` and `FooServiceAsync`, the blocking version is usually appropriate for 98% of use-cases, and results in much simpler control flow and error-handling.
 The async version returns Guava [`ListenableFutures`](https://github.com/google/guava/wiki/ListenableFutureExplained), making it a lot more fiddly to use. `Futures.addCallback` and `FluentFuture` are your friends here.

 [dialogue-annotations-processor generated client bindings]: #dialogue-annotations-processor-generated-client-bindings